shutterstock_1812684613

 From family-owned restaurants to well-known national eateries, Pigeon Forge is a dining delight.
-Whether you’re craving steak, seafood, pancakes or a taste of the Pacific Rim, you’ll find something to suit your appetite here.
+Whether you’re craving steak, seafood, or pancakes, you’ll find something to suit your appetite here.
 Of course, no visit to Pigeon Forge is complete without some tasty Southern cuisine and finger-licking barbecue.

-The Island is Pigeon Forge’s newest retail and entertainment complex.
-Anchored by the Great Smoky Mountain Wheel, this fun destination features live entertainment every day and lots of terrific eateries, including Jimmy Buffett’s Margaritaville, Mellow Mushroom, Paula Deen’s Family Kitchen, and The Fudgery.
+The Island is one of Pigeon Forge’s most popular retail and entertainment complexes, featuring live entertainment and lots of terrific eateries, including Jimmy Buffett’s Margaritaville, Mellow Mushroom, Paula Deen’s Family Kitchen, and The Fudgery.

 Here are more of our favorite places for dining in Pigeon Forge: